2004 Cypriot Annan Plan referendums: Turkish Republic of Northern Cyprus

 Among Turkish Cypriots the plan was argued to be excessively pro-Greek, but most said they were willing to accept it as a means of ending their prolonged international isolation and exclusion from the wider European economy.
 However, it was opposed by their leadership, with the Turkish Cypriot President Rauf Denktaş actively advocating a no vote.
 However, his Prime Minister Mehmet Ali Talat favoured the plan's acceptance, while Turkish Prime Minister Recep Tayyip Erdoğan also supported it.
 Turkey saw a resolution of the Cyprus issue as being an essential first step to eventual Turkish membership of the EU as well as a way of defusing tensions with Greece.

 The Grey Wolves (a Turkish right-wing nationalist group belonging to the MHP nationalist party) actively advocated a "no" vote.
-There were some limited riots caused by the Grey Wolves party activists against pro-ratification supporters during the pre-vote period.
-At least 50 such activists had arrived in Northern Cyprus during the pre-voting period.
-However, the referendum itself passed off peacefully and was deemed free and fair.
+There were some limited riots caused by Grey Wolves activists against pro-ratification supporters during the pre-vote period, with at least 50 such activists arriving in Northern Cyprus during the pre-voting period.
+However, the referendum itself was carried out peacefully and deemed free and fair.